AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/using-file-uploader.md

 1. Click the **Edit/Upload CSV to Existing Tables** tab.

-1. In the drop-down menu, click the name of the table you want to update or append.
+1. In the dropdown, click the name of the table you want to update or append.

 1. Use the dropdown to select the option for handling duplicate rows: